insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in North Dakota for home and auto insurance bundling is 58520 at an average rate of $4,420.
-See the 10 most expensive ZIP codes below.
+The ZIP code 58520 in North Dakota has the highest average cost for bundling home and auto insurance, at $4,420.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference